 - The behavior and habits of your audience

 - The pain points and needs

-Besides the obvious benefit that you will get to know your target audience better so that you will be able to launch products that are more suitable to their needs, you can also build a user persona that works to boost sales on existing products.
+Besides the obvious benefit that you will get to know your ideal customer better so that you will be able to launch products that are more suitable to their needs, you can also build a user persona that works to boost sales on existing products.

 Why Do People Need User Personas?

 You may ask yourself why anyone would need a user persona to begin with, especially professional designers or marketers who already understand their audience pretty well.